-Ms. Severe loves to spend time with her family, friends and her three dogs, Denver, Henry and Ozzy.
+In her free time, Ms. Severe loves to spend time with her family, friends and her dog, Mona.
 Her hobbies include art, interior design, watching docuseries, listening to podcasts and baking.
-Ms. Severe is most excited about returning to the LJCDS campus, working with former teachers and new colleagues, and giving back to the community that she truly considers her home.
+Ms. Severe’s favorite thing about being a teacher at LJCDS is working with former teachers, now colleagues, and giving back to the community that she truly considers her home.

 Educator, US Humanities; Student Publications Coordinator

 “As a teacher of literature, I have the opportunity to talk with students about how texts connect to their lives.
 I help them find their own voices through writing, presentations and discussion.
 The conversations of the class—the ones that connect to the students’ lives, their dreams, and hopefully through which they find inspiration—serve as the key way in which I can inspire greatness for a better world, starting with the small world of an English classroom at La Jolla Country Day School.”